lainng/airline/README.md

 # White Water Airline

-An application that simulates the work of a real airline.
-The final project of EPAM Java Web Development training.
+An application that simulates the operation of the system for registering flights and assigning crews in an airline.
+The final project of the EPAM Java Web Development training.

 ## Table of contents